 With the brand strategy established, it was time to tackle naming.
 There are more than 30 different kinds of names out there (and counting).
 Narrowing down our approach with the client prepared them for the daunting task of choosing a new name to plaster on everything from their new building to social media.

 We wanted the new name to evoke the feeling of assurance.
 The construction market is cold, and company names tend to be forgettable.
 We wanted to be warm and lively.
 To create a clear image in the mind.

-From more than 150 names, we identified nine front-runners.
+From more than 150 names, we identified eight front-runners.

 Hill & Hollow

 River & Ridge

 A unanimous favorite emerged from the first round.
 What could be more assuring than a powerful, peaceful, silverback gorilla?

 With a name that pushed us firmly into alpha-simian mascot territory, the question surrounding Silverback’s logo became, “what kind of gorilla do we want?”
 How might we create a concrete-inspired character with plenty of, um, character – while steering clear of cartoonish or tattoo-parlor vibes?

 Every mascot needs a good backstory.